openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/request/verification_max_age.json}}

-The OP SHOULD try to fulfill this requirement.
-If the verification data of the End-User is older than the requested `max_age`, the OP can attempt to refresh the End-User’s verification by sending them through an online identity verification process, e.g., by utilizing an electronic ID card or a video identification approach.
+The OP should try to fulfill this requirement.
+If the verification data of the end-user is older than the requested `max_age`, the OP can attempt to refresh the end-user’s verification by sending them through an online identity verification process, e.g., by utilizing an electronic ID card or a video identification approach.

 ## Requesting claims sets with different verification requirements